sureshjoshi/ViewInspector/README.md

 ## Why?

 SwiftUI view is a function of state.
-We could provide it with the input, but were unable to verify the output...
+We could provide it with the input but could not verify the output...
 Until now!

 ## Helpful links